RealityRipple/EmoteWall/CONFIG.md

     *The maximum number of emotes to save in queue.*
     Set this value to `0` for an infinite queue.
     This value will be ignored if the previous value (`"cfg.emote.max"`) is infinite (`0`).

+  * `threshold`
+    *Set a minimum number of emotes required before an emote is shown.*
+    This setting uses two values, `emotes` and `seconds`, to describe the minimum rate at which emotes must be posted in chat in order to be shown.
+    If, for example, the setting is `emotes: 3, seconds: 10`, then one emote will be shown on screen for every three of that emote posted in chat, unless more than 10 seconds pass between any two messages.
+    The `"cfg.display.duplicates"` limit can be used to control how many emotes count toward the threshold from each message.

+    * `emotes`
+      *The minimum number of an emote that must be sent by users within a span of time.*

+    * `seconds`
+      *The window size in seconds in which a minimum number of an emote must be sent.*

   * `size`
     *Settings related to the size of emotes.*